 Due to geographical location and socio-economic conditions, Pakistan is extremely susceptible to the effects of climate change.
 Women in Pakistan encounter numerous overlapping challenges, such as restricted access to healthcare, socio-economic disparities, and traditional gender roles.
-These factors increase the impact of environmental damage and climate variability on their wellbeing and maternal health (Habib SS, 2021).
+These factors increase the impact of environmental damage and climate variability on their wellbeing and maternal health (Habib et al., 2021).
 After disasters, women are disproportionately affected by limited access to clean water and sanitation facilities.
 The impact of climate change on women's health can vary significantly, even within Pakistan.
 There is a strong call to integrate women's reproductive health into national climate strategies and disaster relief efforts (Berninger, 2024).

 The rise in both average and extreme temperatures is expected to increase heat-related illnesses and fatalities among vulnerable populations, including pregnant women (Asokan & Dutta, 2008).
 Pregnant women are particularly vulnerable to rising temperatures and heat waves due to their reduced ability to regulate body temperature.
 As a result, they experience heightened susceptibility to the impacts of climate change (Wells, 2002).
-According to the World Health Organization (WHO), 99% of all maternal deaths related to childbirth occur in developing countries (Costello, Abbas, Allen, Bell , & Bellamy, 2009).
+According to the World Health Organization (WHO), 99% of all maternal deaths related to childbirth occur in developing countries (Costello et al., 2009).
 Ensuring good maternal health is vital for achieving healthy birth outcomes and maintaining a healthy pregnancy (Organisation).
-In a recent review (Bhutta, Lassi, Blanc, & Donnay, 2010), a clear link was established among reproductive health, maternal health, and perinatal birth outcome.
-Nearly 3 million neonatal deaths and stillbirths each year are linked to maternal health issues, including inadequate nutrition, poor living conditions, and infectious diseases (Friedman, Mital, & Kanzaria, 2007).
-The heavy floods of 2022 in Pakistan are just one of many examples where women were hit the hardest by the crisis through malnutrition and dehydration; at the same time, female genital mutilation, child marriage and gender-based violence rose (Berninger, 2024).
-Exposure to heat can lead to health harms for pregnant women, including hypertensive disorders of pregnancy and its complications (CDC, 2024).
-According to United States Environmental Protection Agency (USGCRP, 2016), climate change can worsen environmental hazards that threaten the health of pregnant women and increase health risks for the baby.
-Maryum Shabbir Abbasi, Khansa Naeem, Danish Hasan Ansari conducted a study in the areas of Muzaffargarh and Tharparkar districts of Pakistan which highlight the profound impact of environmental and socio-economic factors on maternal health and wellbeing of women from these areas.
+In a recent review (Bhutta et al., 2010), a clear link was established among reproductive health, maternal health, and perinatal birth outcome.
+Nearly 3 million neonatal deaths and stillbirths each year are linked to maternal health issues, including inadequate nutrition, poor living conditions, and infectious diseases (Friedman et al., 2007).
+The heavy floods of 2022 in Pakistan are just one of many examples where women were hit the hardest by the crisis through malnutrition and dehydration; at the same time, female genital mutilation, child marriage, and gender-based violence rose (Berninger, 2024).
+Exposure to heat can lead to health harms for pregnant women, including hypertensive disorders of pregnancy and their complications (CDC, 2024).
+According to the United States Environmental Protection Agency (USGCRP, 2016), climate change can worsen environmental hazards that threaten the health of pregnant women and increase health risks for the baby.
+Abbasi et al. (2021) conducted a study in the areas of Muzaffargarh and Tharparkar districts of Pakistan, which highlights the profound impact of environmental and socio-economic factors on maternal health and the well-being of women from these areas.